MAGICGrants/getmonero.dev/README.md

 git config user.email '${YOUR-EMAIL}'
 ```

 If you don't want to specify your email address, simply enter a dummy one, like `user@host.localdomain`.
-Note: in order to further protect your email privacy while using github, checkout your github account settings.
+Note: in order to further protect your email privacy while using GitHub, review your GitHub account settings.

 Create a new branch and checkout to that branch.
 Make sure the `<branch-name>` reflects your local changes to the documentation: